trivago/gollum/docs/examples/producer.rst

   func (prod *MyProducer) Produce(workers *sync.WaitGroup) {
     prod.AddMainWorker(workers)
-    defer prod.flush()
     prod.DefaultControlLoop(prod.processData, prod.rotate)
   }

-This implementation will call the close() function when the default control loop exits, i.e. when a shutdown is requested.
+The framework will call the Close() function when the default control loop exits, i.e. after a shutdown signal was sent.
 As the shutdown procedure needs to wait until all messages from this producers have been sent (to avoid data loss) at least one worker should always be registered.
 The shutdown procedure will wait until all producer workers have finished before exiting.
 As of this you have to make sure that all AddWorker calls are followed by a WorkerDone() call during shutdown.
 If this does not happen the shutdown procedure will block.
+The Close() function is always called while the shutdown signal may not arrive due to a blocking message queue.
+As of this it may happen that Close() is already running while the shutdown signal is processed by the producer.

 A rotate() function passed as a callback to both loop functions.
 This enables the producer to listen for log rotation requests.